deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

 Notes:

-* scope role names must follow the `custom:manage:custom:admin` pattern, since the last word after `:` determines which use-role will be created in the namespaces;
 * there are no restrictions on role name, but we recommend following the same pattern for the sake of readability;
-* use-roles will be created in aggregate scopes and the module namespace.
+* use-roles will be created in aggregate scopes and the module namespace, the role type is specified by the label.

 ### Extending the custom role